glennrfriedman/Hub-Wallet-React/README.md

 The aim is 3 fold:

-1 - Allow users to enter price of purchas and purchase amount and track users gains/losses based on price per coin or token at purchase.
+1 - Allow users to enter price of purchase and purchase amount and track users gains/losses based on price per coin or token at purchase.

 2 - Allow users to track their portfolio growth with information about ROI, daily growth, and more.